divyachauhan050/Project-Google_Play_Store_apps_and_reviews_Analysis/README.md

 2. **‘user_reviews.csv’** contains 100 reviews for each app, most helpful first.
 The text in each review has been pre-processed, passed through a sentiment analyzer engine and tagged with its sentiment score.

+## Key Findings

+**Business Question that I try to answer: "What characteristics enable a business to stand the test of time?"**

+These are some of the key findings for this project:
+1. **Banking and Finance** is an excellent industry to be in from a longetivity perspective.